 Do you have to run their scripts?
 Can you use your existing tool?

 Our clients often ask this question in the context of the kick-off meeting.
-Yes, you may use existing inventory tools if they provide all the data the auditors require and if it covers the entire estate.
+Yes, you may use existing inventory tools if they provide all the data the auditors require and if they cover the entire estate.
 The auditors would usually include the requirements in the presentation deck.

-If your tool does not provide all the necessary information, you will be asked to fall back on their scripts.
+If your tool does not provide all the necessary information, you will be asked to use the auditor's scripts.